Introduction

 session_context_files

 Files listed under session_context_files are read at session start and injected as additional context into the agent via the sessionStart hook.
-Useful for injecting project conventions, architectural guides, or onboarding notes that the agent should know before starting any task:
+Useful for injecting project conventions, architectural guides, or onboarding notes that the agent should know before starting any task.
+Holdpoint's default template includesMASTER_PROMPT.md so installed projects receive the default agent best practices automatically:

 session_context_files: